Marine Engineering Technology

 The Marine Engineering Technology (MET) major provides an undergraduate education for marine engineers employed aboard commercial and military vessels.
 The curriculum provides a foundation in the engineering fundamentals of shipboard mechanical and electrical systems, as well as practical training in the operation and maintenance of steam, motor and gas turbine propulsion plants.

-The MET curriculum includes three 60-day practical training experiences: two sea training periods aboard the Training Ship GOLDEN BEAR and one sea training period aboard a commercial vessel.
-The MET program also requires satisfactory completion of a qualifying examination administered by the U.S. Coast Guard to become a Third Assistant Engineer, Steam, Motor and Gas Turbine Vessels, Unlimited Horsepower.
-Information on the USCG licensing process and USCG exams can be found on the USCG Licensing page.
+The MET curriculum includes three 60-day practical training experiences; two sea training periods aboard the Training Ship GOLDEN BEAR and one sea training period aboard a military or commercial vessel.
+The MET program also requires satisfactory completion of a qualifying examination administered by the U.S. Coast Guard to become a Third Assistant Engineer, Steam and Motor Vessels, Unlimited Horsepower.